 The asset holder has gone away or passed away.

 This is where Fraser and Fraser can help.
 We will endeavour to find the beneficiary and make them aware of the holding.
-If it is for a small amount then we may simply just inform the registrar / asset holder of the new address.
-If the holding is more substantial we will approach the beneficiary and for a small administration fee make them aware of the holding and assist with the sale or transfer of it.
+If it is for a small amount we may simply inform the registrar / asset holder of the new address.
+If the holding is more substantial we will approach the beneficiary and, for a small administration fee, make them aware of the holding and assist with the sale or transfer of it.